Jen-Jen91/airbnb_web_scraper/README.md

 ### Possible ways to improve this project:

 - Testing
-- Linting
+- Scrape multiple URLs at the same time
 - Convert output data into a CSV or PDF file
-- Scrape multiple URLs at the same time
 - Might come across security issues with certain URLs which could block scraping
 - Alternative to Puppeteer (requires Chromium browser)